Environmental Impact

 Since the initiation of the Five-Year Sustainability Plan, Catholic University has made impressive strides towards advancing sustainability across our campus and broader community.

-While the initial five-year period for the Sustainability Plan has concluded, the Office of Campus Sustainability will continue to make progress in FY 2026 and beyond to achieve and improve upon the goals outlined in the plan.
+While the initial five-year period for the Sustainability Plan has concluded, the Office of Campus Sustainability will continue to make progress to achieve and improve upon the goals outlined in the plan.
 The next Sustainability Plan will be released in conjunction with the next Campus Master Plan in FY 2027.

 Sustainability is a sustained collaborative effort.